Victorfernandezsaez/Chat_Soket.io/README.md

 ### Real-Time Chat Application

-##### A chat application using Socket.IO for real-time communication between users.
+### A chat application using Socket.IO for real-time communication between users.

-##### Just give your name in the place holder and the name of the room you want to join.
-If there is someone in th same room you will be able to talk to them.
+### Just give your name in the place holder and the name of the room you want to join.
+If there is someone in the same room you will be able to talk to them.

-### Dog Image Gallerie
+### Dog Image Gallery

-##### Fetches random dog images from an API and displays a carousel of dogs pictures with it´s breed name dynamically.
+### Fetches random dog images from an API and displays a carousel of dogs pictures with it´s breed name dynamically.

-### Recipie Book
+### Recipe Book

-##### Fetches random recipes from an API and displays the pictures of the recipies and its name.
+### Fetches random recipes from an API and displays the pictures of the recipies and its name.

-##### Click the image to se how to prepare the recipe
+### Click the image to ses how to prepare the recipe.

 ### Leaflet Map

-##### Fetches a map from the Leaflet API and displays it.
+### Fetches a map from the Leaflet API and displays it.

 ## Additional Notes